Intro-Sci-Comp-UIowa/biol-4386-project-pfothergill/README.md

 # Introduction

-- Using the [mcclintock pipeline](https://github.com/bergmanlab/mcclintock) I am going to recreate [Figure 5](https://www.g3journal.org/content/ggg/7/8/2763/F5.large.jpg?width=800&height=600&carousel=1) from the [paper](https://www.g3journal.org/content/7/8/2763) that's used to help setup and test the pipeline.
+- Using the [mcclintock pipeline](https://github.com/bergmanlab/mcclintock) I am going to recreate [Figure 5](https://www.g3journal.org/content/ggg/7/8/2763/F5.large.jpg?width=800&height=600&carousel=1) from the [paper](https://www.g3journal.org/content/7/8/2763) that's used to help setup and test the pipeline with real world data from S. cerevisiae.
+The genomes are to be downloaded from the [Strope et al](https://genome.cshlp.org/content/25/5/762?ijkey=704a2c3eaf47b3364b45fabb99243292adddcd05&keytype2=tf_ipsecsha) paper.
 This pipeline finds transposable element insertions/deletions in reference and non-reference whole-genome shotgun sequences.

 # Figure